 Open Video Toaster is a retro, open source, entry level, easy to use beginners video editing/effects/switcher package for Amiga OS.
 Customers that want the latest technology in internet streaming, all in one portable video editing / live video production should purchase one of NewTek's Emmy award winning TriCasters™.

 The Amiga Video Toaster 4000 currenty works on AGA based Amiga's with Video slots.
-The Flyer card requires an available Zorro II slot.
+The Flyer card requires an available Zorro II or Zorro III slot.
 Older Amiga's can also use the Video Toaster 4000 but AGA color effects are not supported.

 Open Video Toaster is targeted to the platforms listed below.